 - a.
 Notices proposing a structure greater than 2,000 feet in height above the ground that are accompanied with the detailed explanation required in Section 77.7(d) must be processed in the normal manner with one exception.
-The Obstruction Evaluation Group (OEG) must advise the office of Airspace Regulations and ATC Procedures Group when an aeronautical study for a proposed structure exceeding 2,000 feet is being conducted. - b.
+The Obstruction Evaluation Group (OEG) must advise the Rules and Regulations Group when an aeronautical study for a proposed structure exceeding 2,000 feet is being conducted. - b.
 Notices received without the detailed explanation must be responded to with a notice stating that the proposed structure is presumed to be a hazard to air navigation and the sponsor has the burden of overcoming this presumption in accordance with Section 77.7(d).